gaissmai/go-inet/README.md

 # go-inet

-A Go library for reading, formatting, sorting and converting IP-addresses and IP-blocks
+A Go library for reading, formatting, sorting and converting IP-addresses and IP-blocks.
+A Tree implementation for lookups with longest-prefix-match is included.

+## go-inet/inet

-This package represents IP-addresses and IP-Blocks as comparable types.
+Package inet represents IP-addresses and IP-Blocks as comparable types.
-They can be used as keys in maps, freely copied and fast sorted without prior conversion from/to IPv4/IPv6.
 A tree implemetation for longest-prefix-match is included.

-## go-inet/inet
+IP addresses and blocks can be used as keys in maps, freely copied and fast sorted without prior conversion from/to IPv4/IPv6.

+Some missing utility functions in the standard library for IP-addresses and IP-blocks are provided.
+A Tree implementation for lookups with longest-prefix-match is included.

+This is a package for system programming, all fields are public for easy and fast serialization without special treatment.
+Anyway, you should not direct modify the fields and bytes, unless you know what you are doing.

 IP addresses are represented as fixed arrays of 21 bytes, this ensures natural sorting (IPv4 < IPv6).